 In JCL program, SQL statements are getting executed in the in-stream data section.
 In-stream data will never begin with //.
 End of the in-stream can be identified by line begins with // or /* or //* and sometimes end of the file.

 The INCLUDE MEMBER statement implies a dependency on a Mainframe file.
-Dependencies with variables (starting with “$” or having an “&” in their names) are ignored.
+Dependencies with variables starting with “$” are ignored.

 INCLUDE MEMBER=mainframe_fileWhere mainframe_file is the name of a Mainframe file in the project.